fitrizulkaffli/rls.radimaxgroup.com.my/README.md

 # Radimax Linen Services (2024)

-Archived single-page corporate website for Radimax Linen Services, a fully owned subsidiary of Radimax Group.
-Developed in-house using WordPress by the Corporate Communications Department, where I contributed as a web developer.

-The website is no longer affiliated with Radimax Linen Services, as the company was acquired and now operates under a new name.
-It is uploaded here for historical record and to showcase my web design and development work.
+This is a full-time employment project, developed for Radimax Linen Services Sdn Bhd.
+This webpage was built using WordPress.

+## Purpose
+The GitHub Pages version serves portfolio purposes, showcasing my progress in web design and development.
+The webpage is no longer associated with Radimax Linen Services.

+## Technologies Used
+The project was built in WordPress, primarily using Elementor and low-code development (HTML, CSS, JavaScript).

+## Status
+This project is archived and is no longer actively maintained.

+## License
+This repository is for portfolio purposes only and is not licensed for commercial use.